6 Creative Ways to Freshen Up Your Front Porch (On a Budget!)

-Interior designer Lucy Williams (lucywilliamsinteriordesign.blogspot.com) helped pair one of her clients with a local custom millwork company to create this fabulous wood door.
-The intense turquoise color makes a strong statement against soft yellow brick, especially flanked by mirror-backed lanterns on either side.
+Interior designer Lucy Williams paired one of her clients with a custom millwork company to build this fabulous wood door.
+The intense turquoise color makes a strong statement against the soft-yellow brick, especially flanked by mirror-backed lanterns.

 2. Add Porch Drapes